-- educate federal employees and managers about the extent of various forms of discrimination within Federal Service;
+- Educate federal employees and managers about the extent of various forms of discrimination within federal service;

-- build pipelines with tribal colleges and universities;
+- Build pipelines with tribal colleges and universities;

-- maintain an active presence in Native American communities; and
+- Maintain an active presence in Native American communities; and

-- improve the retention rate for Native American employees.
+- Improve the retention rate for Native American employees.

 At NIH we understand that our responsibility to diverse groups extends well beyond federal mandates.
 We define diversity broadly to include all elements of our human identities and encompass every aspect of difference.
 Within EDI, we are interested in leveraging the ideas of each NIH employee to fuel innovation and drive health discovery.
-The Native American constituency is a critical piece of our overall diversity strategy.
+The Native American community is a critical piece of our overall diversity strategy.